Accretion-Driven Turbulence in the Circumgalactic Medium: Discussion

-The kinetic, thermal, and chemical effects of galaxy feedback can change CGM turbulence properties relative to our inflow-only solutions\footnote{Potential effects of cosmic ray feedback are discussed elsewhere \citep[e.g.][]{Ji20,Ji21,Butsky22,RodriguezMontero24}.}.
-Feedback can change the cooling time of virial temperature gas $\tcools(r)$ by altering the CGM density or metallicity.
-These effects will change $\Rsonic$ and the threshold mass/radius for the transition between the cool and hot regimes.
+The kinetic, thermal, and chemical effects of galaxy feedback can change CGM turbulence properties relative to our inflow-only solutions\footnote{Potential effects of cosmic ray feedback on the CGM are not discussed here.
+See, e.g., \cite{Ji20,Ji21,Butsky22,RodriguezMontero24,Hopkins25}.}.
+Feedback can change the cooling time of virial temperature gas $\tcools$ by altering the CGM density or metallicity.
+These effects will change $\Rsonic$ and thus the threshold mass/radius for the transition between the cool and hot regimes.
 The magnitude of these effects can be estimated from eqn.~(\ref{eq:r_sonic}) and Fig.~\ref{fig:CGM_phases}, which demonstrate that $\Rsonic$ depends linearly on the CGM density and cooling rate.
+For example, in a halo with CGM mass fraction $\fCGM=0.2$ the threshold halo mass threshold where $\Rsonic$ exceeds $\Rcirc$ is $2.5\cdot10^{11}\msun$ at $z=0$ (see Fig.~\ref{fig:CGM_phases}), implying that turbulence-dominated CGM could be limited to dwarf-scale halos in the local Universe.
+This sensitivity of the mass threshold to CGM density and metallicity is most pronounced at $z\sim0$, due to the shape of the cooling function and the increase of $\Tvir$ with redshift at fixed halo mass (see fig.~9 in \citealt{stern20}).